Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 The Logistics

 Use Bolt or Uber for transport (2,000-8,000 NGN within the island).
 Lagos traffic is legendary — avoid 7-10 AM and 4-8 PM.
-Get a local SIM card (MTN or Glo, ~2,000 NGN with data) at the airport immediately — you'll need it for navigation and ride-hailing.
+Grab a local SIM card (MTN or Glo, ~2,000 NGN with data) at the airport immediately — you'll need it for navigation and ride-hailing.

 Stay street-smart.
 Don't display expensive phones or jewelry.
 Use only registered ride-hailing apps.
 Victoria Island and Lekki are relatively safe, but Lagos rewards awareness.